What’s behind shortages of Adderall, Ozempic and other meds?

 (AP) – Shortages of drugs like Adderall are growing in the United States, and experts see no clear path to resolving them.
-For patients, that can mean treatment delays, medication switches and other hassles filling a prescription.
+For patients, that can mean treatment delays, medication switches, and other hassles in filling a prescription.

 Shortages, particularly of generic drugs, have been a longstanding problem.
 The industry has consolidated and some manufacturers have little incentive to solve shortages because cheap generics generate thin profits.